Zooarchaeology Short Courses

 10% discount when booked with An Introduction to Human Osteology

 Those who will also register for the Introduction to Human Osteology short course (10th - 12th April 2014) are entitled to a 10% discount on both courses.
 Book a place on both courses with 10% discount here.

 Understanding Zooarchaeology I

-This course, which is now being run for the sixth time since January 2011, aims to provide an understanding of the basic theory and methods which zooarchaeologists use to understand animal bone evidence.
+This course, which is now being run for the eighth time since January 2011, aims to provide an understanding of the basic theory and methods which zooarchaeologists use to understand animal bone evidence.
 The course will include lectures, discussion and hands on practical classes.
 Participants will begin to develop the skills necessary to:

 • Recognise special/unusual faunal deposits and understand the principles of excavating animal bones.

 • Care for and store bones after excavation.